ealker/ealker.github.io/_posts/2021-12-12-software-engineering.md

 ---
 layout: post
-title: Junior Software Engineering Guide
+title: Notes on Software Engineering
 ---

-Working on your craft is one of the most important things that you can do.
+Perfecting your craft is one of the most important things that you can do.
 You spend a large amount of your life at work, so you might as well be good at what you do.
-This page is a collection of resources that have helped me to become better at software engineering.
+This page is a collection of resources that have helped me to become better at mine.

 ## Advice I've Recieved

+- Find a mentor and learn everything that you can from them.

+- Like a company needs different CEOs at different stages of the companies life, you need different mentors at different stages of your career.

+- "Ship it!" or "Build.
+Build.
+Build."

+- Slow down.
+Think about the problem you're solving.
+Give problems the respect that they deserve.

 ## Resources